fangyiyu/Modified_MNIST_Classification/README.md

 # 1.Problem Statement
 The task is image classification for the modified MNIST dataset which contains 50000 examples for training and 10000 for testing.
-The task mainly aims at using basic models such as logistic regression, vanilla convolutional neural networks, recurrent neural networks on the dataset, as well as implementing a gated convolutional neural networks.
+The task mainly aims at using basic models such as logistic regression, vanilla convolutional neural networks, recurrent neural networks on the dataset, as well as implementing a gated convolutional neural networks model.

 # 2.Pipeline
 ## 2.1 Data preprocessing